Rei-SwitchBot/faq/en-us/Pan Tilt Cam 2K.md

 SD cards in this post refer to Micro SD cards.

 ---
-### How Much Network Traffic Does SwitchBot Pan/Tilt Cam Consume?
+### How Much Network Traffic Does SwitchBot Pan/Tilt Cam 2K Consume?

-Related Product: SwitchBot Pan/Tilt Cam, SwitchBot Pan/Tilt Cam 2K, SwitchBot Pan/Tilt Cam Plus 2K, SwitchBot Pan/Tilt Cam Plus 3K
+Related Product: SwitchBot Pan/Tilt Cam, SwitchBot Pan/Tilt Cam 2K
 When Not Watching Live Video

 All SwitchBot Pan/Tilt Cameras: Less than 1 MB per hour (or about 10 MB per day).